 Opportunities to work with us

-We are always keen to hear from people interested in working or studying with us (e.g., potential DPhil, MSc by Research, ERASMUS students, summer students, postdocs).
+We are always keen to hear from people interested in working (Postdocs) or studying with us (e.g., DPhil, MSc by Research, ERASMUS students, summer students).
 Please contact Dr Williams by email in the first instance.

 SRF Vacation Scholarships

-SRF funded scholarships are available to enable students to carry out research projects during the summer.
+SRF funded vacation scholarships are available to enable students to carry out research projects during the summer.
 Dr. Williams has hosted students before - get in contact to discuss these opportunities.
-2017 deadline closed; look for next years deadline early in 2018 (http://srf-reproduction.org/grants-awards/grants/vacation-scholarships/).
+2019 open - deadline 18th April (http://srf-reproduction.org/grants-awards/grants/vacation-scholarships/).

 Research in the Williams group has been funded by the Medical Research Fund, John Fell OUP, MRC, and the Society for Reproduction and Fertility.